Lotfollah Safi Golpaygani: Political activities

 Before the 1979 Iranian revolution, Lotfollah was a critic of the Shah, Mohammad Reza Pahlavi.
 SAVAK had banned some of his works in Iran as a response to this.
-After the revolution, he was elected by the of Markazi province to represent them in the Assembly for the Final Review of the Constitution.
+After the revolution, he was elected by the Markazi province to represent them in the Assembly for the Final Review of the Constitution.
 Ruhollah Khomeini also appointed him to be the secretary in the Guardian Council.

 Works

 Throughout his life, Lotfollah Safi Golpaygani published over 100 works in both Persian and Arabic.
-Here are some of them.
+Some of them are: